 Hi and welcome to my blog!
 I’m so glad you’re here!
-As a self-taught home cook, my goal here is to inspire people to become better at-home cooks by developing delicious recipes that are 97% whole food and 100% gluten free.
+As a self-taught home cook, my goal is to inspire others to become better at-home cooks by developing delicious and easy to follow recipes that are 100% gluten free (and dairy free a lot of the time too!).
 I want to promote an easy going and approachable brand of cooking that speaks to a wide range of tastes and helps people with gluten intolerance or celiac disease focus on what they can have instead of what they can’t.

 What You‘ll Find on the Blog

 Here you can expect to find everything from a 30 minute skillet lasagna to weekend baking and cocktails, to soups and foods with an ethnic twist.
-The recipes you’ll find here are inspired by the memories, people, and places that I hold dear.
-And real talk: some of them aren’t inspired by anything.
-I just had an idea and it sounded delicious!
+The recipes you’ll find here are inspired by my own creativity in the kitchen, and some of them are inspired by the memories, people, and places that I hold dear.
+I get bored easily, and I am constantly on the lookout for the next thing to add to our weekly meal rotation!

-Most of my recipes are whole food based as well as gluten free (but I promise you won’t notice).
-I have spent 15 years as a home chef and cooking for my husband who has celiac disease.
+I have spent 15 years as a home chef cooking for my husband who has celiac disease.
 It’s a blessing in disguise because had it not been for his diagnosis, I may have never learned to cook anything from scratch or be as creative as I am in the kitchen!
 In the last 9 years we have added 3 children to our family who have been an absolute joy despite all of the challenges that parenting small humans can bring.
 They are all the real inspiration behind why I cook each day.
 In another life I may have gone to culinary school or owned a quaint cafe, but to be quite cliché, I wouldn’t trade what God has so graciously given me for anything.
-At the end of the day, my hope is that my children have great memories of learning and serving in the kitchen and meals can be one of the things that brings us back together again as they grow older.
-I would be lying if I said this blog wasn’t, in part, created for my children to be a digital diary and cookbook for them that they can carry with them as they grow up.
+At the end of the day, my hope is that my children have great memories of learning and serving in the kitchen and meals can be one of the things that bring us back together again as they grow older.
+This blog is my personal passion, but it was, in part, created for my children.
+A digital diary and cookbook that they can carry with them wherever they may be as they grow up.

-When I’m not in the kitchen, I love hanging out with my husband and three kids (9, 7, and 2), singing on my church’s worship team, and being a little bit of a fitness fanatic.
+When I’m not in the kitchen, I love hanging out with my husband and three kids (9, 7, and 2), singing on my church’s worship team, listening to music, and being a little bit of a fitness fanatic.

 My Food Philosophy